Meeting Savannah at the Cincinnati Zoo

 The FedEx man took a couple more steps and stopped again.
 This time my mom asked him if something was wrong.
-He started to walk again and he asked
+Before he started to walk again he asked,

-My mom looked down at me and said, “Well yes, but she won’t hurt you.”
+My mom looked down at me and said, “Well I can, but I honestly don’t think she will hurt you.”

 My mom looked at me again.